Sup2point0/integrity/faq.md

 ### Why are the scriptures so empty?
 It’s a work in progress lmao.
 I really don’t write fast, and I have way too many other projects I’m working on simultaneously.
 Also, I’d much rather release complete, polished and actually useful articles than vapid filler to make it look like I’ve done a lot.[^lot] Yes, it’s very unlikely I’ll get round to writing all the articles you can see I have planned in [Explore](https://sup2point0.github.io/integrity/explore).
 Such is life ¯\\_(ツ)_/¯

-[^lot]: The exception are the [Collections](https://sup2point0.github.io/integrity/scriptures/integrals/collections), which are eternally works in progress.
+[^lot]: The exception are the [Integral Collections](https://sup2point0.github.io/integrity/scriptures/integrals/collections), which are eternally works in progress.
 Also I’m just lazy.

 ### Why would I want to practise integration?
 See [Why Integrate?](https://sup2point0.github.io/integrity/scriptures/integrals/why)